The Addison Tour

 The Addison Tour was the debut concert tour by American singer Addison Rae, in support of her debut studio album, Addison (2025).
-It commenced on August 25, 2025, in Dublin, Ireland, and concluded on November 18, 2025, in Sydney, Australia.
-Spanning 32 shows across North America, Europe, and Australia, the Addison Tour marks Rae's first concert tour.
+It commenced on August 25, 2025, in Dublin, Ireland, and concluded on November 18 of the same year in Sydney, Australia.
+Spanning 32 shows across North America, Europe, and Australia, the Addison Tour marked Rae's first concert tour.

 The tour saw significant demand, with large online ticket queues, multiple added dates and venue upgrades across major cities.
 It received positive reviews from critics, who praised Rae's polished stage presence, energetic production and charisma, noting she performed above the level typically expected of a debut tour and was often compared to Britney Spears.

 Announcements

 On June 17, 2025, Rae announced that she would embark on her first concert tour, the Addison Tour, spanning twenty-four shows across Europe, North America, and Australia.
 The pre-sale and general sale dates were announced concurrently.
 Pre-sales started on June 18, while general sales began on June 20, 2025.
 During the ticket pre-sale, Ticketmaster queue sizes for several US dates were up to 100,000 devices.
 Shortly after, Rae announced additional dates for New York and Los Angeles on October 3 and October 20, respectively, due to high demand.
 On the same day, three extra shows for Australia were also announced.
 On June 19, Rae added an extra London date and a new Houston date due to high demand, as well as a venue upgrade in Cologne, Germany.
 On August 5, 2025, Rae announced venue upgrades for Dublin, London and Paris due to high demand.
 On September 2, 2025, several changes to the tour schedule were announced, including venue upgrades for the concerts in Toronto and Chicago.
 The performance initially planned for Oakland was relocated to the Bill Graham Civic Auditorium in San Francisco due to high demand.
 On the same date, an additional show was added in Los Angeles.

 Rae offered a premium experience titled the Divine VIP Upgrade.
 The package, which required a separately purchased concert ticket, included a private sound bath session with Rae and her dancers, a Q&A session, and a professional photo opportunity with Rae.
 Fans were also allowed to bring up to three personal items for autographing, each with a customized message.
 Additional perks included early venue entry, an autographed tour poster, and exclusive merchandise.
+In 2026, Rae appeared as a featured act at various music festivals across Australia, North America, South America, and Europe, with a theatrical set staged for Coachella 2026 titled The Fame and Glory Show.